 And then lastly and not leastly.
 It is going to include adjuncts when you sign up for your healthcare system or your insurance.
 You will get a box and that box is a multifunctional sensor.
 It is a Swiss Army Knife of sensors essentially, it will include everything from dermascopes, ophthalmoscopes, otoscopes, it’ll have a digital stethoscope, it’ll be able to get EKG and EEG data, it will have all kinds of functionality.
 And the good news is it will be inexpensive because the computation is done on the central AI computer, not on the onboard sensor.
 So these can be given to especially underserved communities that don’t have access to great care.
 We’re going to help the caregiver with better data and we’re going to help the patient do a great job of being able to assist the doctor during telemedicine consults with deeper diagnoses.

 So there you go.
 That’s the future of healthcare.
 It’s consumerized it’s humanistic, it’s technologically enabled, and it will include adjuncts.
 Now if you want to know more about these four trends, please stay tuned for more my next four videos where I go into a deep dive into these four trends so that you can take these insights and apply them to the way in which you plan the treatment of your patients in the future.
-Thanks again for watching another episode and don’t forget to tune in when we launch our movie Fixing Healthcare in November of 2020.
+Thanks again for watching another episode and don’t forget to tune in when we launch our movie The Healthcare Cure in November of 2020.